-Welcome to the blog of Peter Purcell Spence, I’m a secular humanist, a progressive, a socialist, a naturalist and like one of my literary heroes, Christopher Hitchens, an anti-theist.
+Welcome to the blog of Peter Purcell Spence, I’m a secular humanist, a socialist, a naturalist and like one of my literary favourites, Christopher Hitchens, an anti-theist.

 I’m a contemporary fine-artist, living in France and working in a broadly ‘allegorical’ style.
 My technique is strongly influenced by renaissance painters like Bosch, Jan Van Eyck, Holbein, Rembrandt, Vermeer, Leonardo, Caravaggio and quite a few more.